 Staying Connected When Working Remotely

-Here are some tips and suggestions for how your company can stay productive and foster communication during your time working from home.
+Here are some tips and suggestions for your company can stay productive and foster communication while working from home.

 1. Leverage communication tools

-Video conferencing systems, such as Zoom or Google Hangouts, can be your best friend.
-Whenever possible, use your video conferencing system for a face-to-face meeting instead of email or a messaging tool.
+Video conferencing systems like Zoom or Google Hangouts can be your best friend.
+Use your video conferencing system for a face-to-face meeting instead of email or a messaging tool whenever possible.
 Now's the time to leverage tools that mimic the in-office experience.

-Messaging tools, such as Slack or Microsoft Teams, are a great way to continue moving projects along and communicating with team members.
+Messaging tools like Slack or Microsoft Teams are a great way to continue moving projects along and communicating with team members.
 This is a rapid way to get answers and to communicate small requests or changes with the group.